The NSW Education Standards Authority (NESA) selects a small number of schools each year for a random inspection.

 During a random inspection:

-- schools are expected to provide a sample of current materials identified in the Evidence of Compliance sections from the registration manual (see link in Learn more box)
+- schools are expected to provide a sample of current materials identified in the Evidence of Compliance sections from The Manual (see link under Resources)

-All department policies must be used in conjunction with NESA syllabuses.
+- All Department of Education Policies must be used in conjunction with NESA syllabuses.

 - NESA syllabuses in each learning area K-10